Bensalem, PA DUI Attorney

 • You weren’t in control of the vehicle.

 In other cases, your lawyer may advise you to plead guilty.
-However, they will likely only do so if the prosecutor has offered some kind of plea bargain.
-Plea bargains are common in DUI cases, especially if it’s your first DUI and/or you didn’t cause any injury or property damage.
+However, they will likely only do so if the prosecutor has offered some plea bargain.
+Plea bargains are standard in DUI cases, especially if it’s your first DUI and you didn’t cause any injury or property damage.

 In many instances, a DUI will be reduced to a reckless driving charge.
-Or, if the evidence isn’t particularly strong, the prosecutor may offer to drop your charges to a minor offense like speeding.
+Or, if the evidence isn’t robust, the prosecutor may offer to drop your charges to a minor offense like speeding.

-In some instances, you may qualify for the Accelerated Rehabilitative Disposition (ARD) Program.
-To qualify for this program, you must:
+You may sometimes qualify for the Accelerated Rehabilitative Disposition (ARD) Program.
+To be eligible for this program, you must:

 • Have never gotten a DUI before